Conformal Prediction Bands for Two-Dimensional Functional Time Series: Introduction

-Given a realization of such a stochastic process $\{Y_t\}_{t= \, \dots, N}$, we aim to forecast the next realization and, at the same time, quantify the uncertainty around the predicted function.
-Whereas uncertainty quantification in the context of \textit{univariate} FTS forecasting has received increasing attention in the statistical community in recent decades, no attempts have been made to extend them to functions defined on a bidimensional domain.
-Specifically, most of the research has focused on adapting of the Bootstrap to the functional setting (see e.g. \citealt{Hyndman_Shang} and \citealt{Rossini}).
-However, the aforementioned Bootstrap procedure is very computationally intensive, especially in the infinite-dimensional context of functional data.
+Given a realization of the stochastic process $\{Y_t\}_{t= \, \dots, N}$, we aim to forecast the next surface and quantify the uncertainty around the predicted function.
+Whereas uncertainty quantification in the context of \textit{univariate} FTS forecasting has received great attention in the statistical community in recent decades, no attempts have been made to extend them to functions defined on a bidimensional domain.

-In this work, we will instead focus on Conformal Prediction (CP), another more recent and versatile nonparametric approach to prediction.
-The first appearance of such technique dates back in \citet{gammerman} and it has been later presented in great details in the book of \citet{Vovk2005AlgorithmicLI} and in \citet{Balasubramanian}.
-A recent review of the theory of Conformal inference can be found in \citet{Zeni2020ConformalPA}.
-In a nutshell, the CP approach is based on the idea of assigning scores to new candidate realizations in order to assess their non-conformity with respect to other observed data.
-Prediction sets are then derived by inverting the hypothesis test obtained using such scores, including only candidate realizations with a conformity level higher than a suited and properly selected threshold.
-The attractiveness of Conformal Prediction relies on its great generality and versatility, which permits to couple it with potentially any predictive algorithm, in order to obtain distribution free prediction sets.